marcschaffer/academic-kickstart/content/publication/pub6_moralintensity.md

 +++
-title = "The Role of Faith in Shaping Ethical Perceptions and Intentions"
+title = "The role of faith in shaping ethical perceptions and intentions"

 # Date first published.
 date = "2020-01-01"